 “The beauty of the Weinberg violin concerto was magnified by the excellent performance.
 The soloist David Radzynski, the concertmaster of the orchestra, combined a sparkly sound, elegant punctuation, restraint and intense emotional expression.
 The fast movements were full of energy, the inner movements — suspense and lyricism” Amir Mendel, Haaretz

-David Radzynski, concertmaster of the Israel Philharmonic, is one of the youngest violinists to lead a major world orchestra today.
-He works extensively both with the orchestra's current artistic director Zubin Mehta, and with the newly appointed future artistic director Lahav Shani.
+David Radzynski, concertmaster of the Israel Philharmonic, has worked extensively both with the orchestra's former artistic director Zubin Mehta, and with the newly appointed artistic director Lahav Shani.
 David has led the orchestra on tours throughout Europe, China, Singapore, South America, the United States, and in Mehta's hometown Mumbai, India.
-He has also performed as guest concertmaster with the Houston Symphony, Pittsburgh Symphony and Cincinnati Symphony Orchestras.
+He has also performed as guest concertmaster with the Houston Symphony, Pittsburgh Symphony, and Cincinnati Symphony Orchestras.

-As concertmaster of the IPO, David enjoys collaborating regularly with major conductors and soloists, both in orchestral, solo, and chamber music settings.
+As concertmaster, David enjoys collaborating regularly with major conductors and soloists, both in orchestral, solo, and chamber music settings.
 An avid chamber musician, he has performed with Emanuel Ax, Pinchas Zukerman, Lahav Shani and Martha Argerich, among others.

-As a soloist David has most recently played with the Israel Philharmonic and Manfred Honeck performing the Weinberg Violin Concerto.
+As a soloist David has played with the Israel Philharmonic and Manfred Honeck performing the Weinberg Violin Concerto, amongst various other solo performances with orchestras in Israel.
 He also performed with Zubin Mehta in Musikverein Hall where he played the Haydn Sinfonia Concertante with his colleagues of the IPO, and in Poland with the Łódź Philharmonic performing the Brahms Double Concerto with the principal cellist of the Polish National Philharmonic.
 David has also played as soloist with the Columbus Symphony and the Amadeus Chamber Orchestra of Poznan where he premiered the double concerto composed by his father Jan Radzynski.
-He also gives recitals regularly throughout the world.
+He gives recitals and masterclasses regularly throughout the world.

 David holds a Bachelor’s degree from Indiana University, a Master’s degree from Yale, and Artist Certificate from the International Center for Music at Park University.
 David’s major violin teachers include Roland and Almita Vamos, Paul Kantor, Mauricio Fuks at Indiana University, Kevork Mardirossian at Indiana University, Syoko Aki at Yale School of Music, and Ben Sayevich at the International Center for Music at Park University.